 If you wish to change your theme, from your dashboard side bar:

 Choose a theme of your choice, install it and activate it.

 **Later you’ll want to purchase a more robust theme like a premium theme.
 Premium themes have more functionality and more customizations.

 Get to know how to use the free WordPress theme first so you are comfortable with using themes.

-I recommend the Divi Theme from Elegant Themes.
-Check it out when you get everything complete.
+Check these out when you get everything complete.

 Step 2- Create a Page